-The project ‘Rethink: Europe’ is deeply rooted in the Berlin office.
-It focuses on cohesion and the capacity to act within the European Union and aims to fill gaps in the existing discourse.
-To that end, two long-term data projects, the EU Coalition Explorer and the EU Cohesion Monitor, have been developed.
-These two unique research tools enrich the debate on European cooperation with qualitative, quantitative and visual data.
-The project is conducted in cooperation with the Mercator foundation since 2015.
+The project ‘Rethink: Europe’ was deeply rooted in the Berlin office, in which three unique research tools were developed that enriched the debate on European cooperation with qualitative, quantitative and visual data.
+The project was conducted in cooperation with the Mercator foundation since 2015.

 Moreover, employing a pan-European perspective, we publish weekly commentaries on current political events in Germany and European developments relevant to German politics on our blog ‘Note from Berlin’.